Easily the most popular voice actor to work with The Ocean Group

 - Nice Hat: One of his most known features in his outfit is that cowboy hat he often wears in conventions.

-- One of Us: Has admitted to being a Video Game Player as WarCraft is one of his favorites, and joked about how he did had such a fanboy moment with Charlton Heston.
+- One of Us: Has admitted to being a gamer as WarCraft is one of his favorites, and joked about how he did had such a fanboy moment with Charlton Heston.

-- He also once talked about how he has played Def Jam 2 The Fight for New York before (though he does one of the "Character voices" you can pick for your character).
+- He also once talked about how he has played Def Jam: Fight for NY before (though he does one of the character voices you can pick for your character).
 But he mainly commented on how he was surprised on how you get to do an awful lot of shopping in that game.

 - Playing Against Type: He played against characters he's typically typecast for a few times in the past- aside from the Pungeon Master tree and Care Bear mentioned below, he also played the shy chicken-phobic teacher Mr. Yoshi in Hamtaro